ariffyasri/devcon-ml/README.md

 4. Improve Results.
 5. Present Results.

-Objective:
-- Classification problem
-- Supervised Learning
+Here is an overview of what we are going to cover:

+-  Loading the dataset.
+-  Summarizing the dataset.
+-  Visualizing the dataset.
+-  Evaluating some algorithms.
+-  Making some predictions.

-Dataset used:
+### Dataset used:

 Machine Learning:

-Tutorial - Iris dataset
+-  Tutorial: Iris dataset
-Handson  - Titanic dataset
+-  Handson: Titanic dataset

 Deep Learning (CNN):
+-  Tutorial:  MNIST (Handwritten dataset)
-Tutorial - Cat and Dog
+-  Tutorial:  Cat and Dog
-Handson  - Malaysian Foods
+-  Handson :  Malaysian Foods